Kwisses/Unison/README.md

 The `keyword` is the word that the program uses to verify the audio.
 The `verb` is the action which the user wants to do.
 The `noun` is the object that is going to be acted upon.

-Upon the program verifying the message, Unison will process what it has been commanded to do.
+Upon keyword recognition, Unison will process what it has been commanded to do.
 To quit the program, simply say "quit" and the program will terminate.

 *Note: A complete list of verb/noun usage will be available in the project's Wiki in future updates.*